Originally published April 2024; updated October 2025

 Clean Vehicle Cred

-The often overlooked thing about PHEVs is that they are classified as clean vehicles and qualify for federal tax credits.
-If you’re looking to score a bargain with your tax refund this season, you may be able to knock an additional $4K off the purchase price of a used PHEV and sail into the electric lifestyle – even if you worry about range or don’t have a reliable home charger.
+The often overlooked thing about PHEVs is that they are classified as clean vehicles and often qualify for local or state incentives.
+Savings may make a plug-in hybrid an affordable way to break into the electric vehicle world, even if you worry about range or don’t have a reliable home charger.

 A bargain way to go electric